 Often the IV will be pretty annoying initially.
 Often we run fluids through you quickly to rehydrate you, or prepare for an epidural.
 This makes your vein a little unhappy, however once those things are done — we slow it down and it gets better.

 Pro Tip #2: If your IV is really hurting, be sure to tell your nurse.
-This doesn’t assure that we can move it, but we should keep an eye on it to make sure it’s problematic.
+This doesn’t assure that we can move it, but we should keep an eye on it to make sure it’s not problematic.

 Labs Taken During Labor

 Most providers order labs upon admission to the hospital.
 These labs most often include:

 - Blood Type (in case you need blood)

 - RPR (to check for Syphilis at delivery)

 There may be other labs (like those to check for preeclampsia) that your healthcare provider might order based on your individual circumstances and needs.

 Ok, let’s talk about the actual placement of the IV:

 The IV placement in labor is similar to anywhere else in the hospital.